tremor-rs/tremor-www/docs/reference/codecs/statsd.md

 The `statsd` codec supports the [statsd format](https://github.com/statsd/statsd#usage).

-The format is similar the `influx` line protoco` line protocoll.
+The format is similar to the `influx` line protocol.

-The codec translates a single `statsd` measurement line into a structured event
+The codec translates a single `statsd` measurement line into a structured event.

 ## Example